ISHA is a new short film by #FiveFilms4Freedom director Christopher Manning, and his award-winning cast and crew.

 This alumni collaboration by writer/director Takeshi Fukunaga and writer Donari Braxton was the second foreign production feature film ever shot in Liberia!
 The film was successfully funded in 2014 and went on to screen in the Panorama section of the 65th Berlinale.

-The story of Alfred Avril, an aging farmer in Haiti who is also a master of the esoteric martial art of Haitian machete fencing.
+The story of an aging farmer in Haiti who is also a master of the esoteric martial art of Haitian machete fencing.
+With Kickstarter backing, we completed the film and built a house for his family.
+For more info, please visit papamachete.com.

 In this short film, 2016 Berlinale Talents alumnus Jonathan David Kane explores the esoteric martial art of Haitian machete fencing — also known as Tire Machèt.